linger91/linger91/README.md

 ## Hey!
 My name is Tiago!
 I'm currently learning to code Python and Full Stack Web Development on my own!
 I aspire to be a Full Stack Web Development!
 Everything that may help are most welcome!
 I will be uploading few projects that i may be working while learning to code.
+Below you can find all the languages that i aspire to learn in few ahead months.

 [![JavaScript](https://img.shields.io/badge/-JavaScript-black?style=flat-square&logo=javascript&link=https://github.com/linger91/)](https://github.com/linger91/)
 [![HTML5](https://img.shields.io/badge/-HTML5-E34F26?style=flat-square&logo=html5&logoColor=white/&link=https://github.com/linger91/)](https://github.com/linger91/)